 Carry some small bottles of water and some fruit or other snacks with you when you’re out and about.
 Rather than always stopping at cafés during the day, you can save money if you buy drinks, snacks and lunch from local shops and supermarkets to keep you going while you’re on the move.

 Avoid eating at places which focus on tourists.
 These are likely to be overpriced, and the food on offer may not be the best.
 For a tastier, better value option look for where the locals like to eat.
 You can research online and in guide books to find such places – or just ask people in the destination for their recommendations.

 What are your tips on how to save money when visiting an expensive city?

 Disclosure: This post is sponsored by TSB.
-All opinions and images are my own.
+All opinions, words and images are my own.